Magento 2 Mass Product Update: 7 Proven Methods Reviewed

 3. Reassign categories or visibility

-5. Let long actions run in the background while you keep working
+5. Offload long actions to cron so they run in the background while you keep working

 All updates happen directly in Magento, and the interface stays familiar; you don’t leave the admin panel or switch to external systems.